Frequently Asked Questions - Grants

 What do I do with Program Income?

 Any income you make from your award is considered program income and must be used to further program goals and objectives.
 These funds may be spent on allowable expenses as outlined in your approved budget or you may return them to SSA at the address used to submit payment requests (see above).
-Refer to your award for additional guidance.
+Refer to your award or 2 CFR 200.307 Program Income for additional guidance.

 How do I calculate my Cost Share?

 Non-Federal Match/Cost Share requirements vary across SSA programs.
 Refer to the Terms and Conditions of your award or RFA for details.
-SSA monitors financial reports to verify this requirement is met.
-Please note that match is restricted to the same rules as the Federal funds.
-If the line item expense is not allowable under the Federal award, it is not allowable as a cost share/match.
+Match is restricted to the same rules as the Federal funds.
+If the line item expense is not allowable under the Federal award, it is not allowable a cost share/match.

-Cost Share is based on actual expenditures, so when you are reporting your cost share on your Federal Financial Report form, the cost share amount may differ from the amount you listed on your application and is reflected on your award notice.
+Cost Share is based on actual expenditures and must be reported on the Federal Financial Report form SF 425- Recipient Share (boxes 10.i-k).
+This amount may differ from the amount you listed on your application and is reflected on your award notice.
 For example, if you are awarded $100,000, your minimum cost share requirement is $5,263 (see example below for calculation).
 However, if you spent $85,000, then your cost share will be less than $5,263.

 The Cost Share requirement is usually 5% of the Total Project Costs and the Federal Share is 95%.
 To identify what the Total Project Costs are, see the example below: